Southroyd Primary School

 Investors in Pupils (IIP)

-Look at some of our school displays this Autumn - Investors in Pupils is embedded into all of our classroom practice.
+Follow our school newsletter to see how Investors in Pupils is embedded into all of our classroom practice.

 Active Citizenship is a key part of the Southroyd learning experience and we always encourage anyone who is part of school to contribute to its success.
 'Investors' is about children taking control of their learning.
 They find out about the resources in school, including people who support them, and they develop an awareness of their own role.
 They work on their behaviour and learning through independent and class targets.
 A lot of the work takes place in assemblies and PSHCE.
 There are displays in every classroom and throughout the school to help us to keep focused.